 Cigarettes are among the most illegally trafficked goods in the world.
 The global black market for tobacco products is large and growing.
 The value of the illicit tobacco trade is estimated to be greater than the illicit trade in oil, wildlife, timber, arts and cultural property, and blood diamonds combined.

-Reports suggest illicit trade in tobacco represents 10 to 12% of global tobacco consumption, with an estimated illicit volume of up to 600 billion illegal cigarettes.
+Reports suggest illicit trade in tobacco represents 10 to 12% of global tobacco consumption, corresponding to an estimated 400-460 billion illicit cigarettes.